- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 Once he turned from me, I caught a quick moment of tension between him and Orion; the Immortal was placing a heavy glare on him.
 However when he left, Orion snorted towards his departure; neither seemed overly pleased right at the moment.

-I ruffled his surprisingly soft mane, to show my irritation at him and his gesture.
-He simply shifted his blue eye to me and snickered.
+I ruffled his surprisingly soft mane to show my irritation at him and his gesture.
+He simply shifted a blue eye to me and snickered.

 When we headed through the forest, back to camp, I found myself having to lie down along his back and neck since he clearly took no notice to avoid low hanging branches.